 Watch on YouTube

-In this post, I share the five steps to shoot your driving time lapse and the four settings to create your driving time lapse in GoPro Studio.
+In this post, I share the five steps to shoot your driving time lapse and the four settings to create your driving time lapse.

 But first, here's the finished product: